Social Media Protocol

 CIRNAC and ISC respect the Official Languages Act and are committed to ensuring that information products of equal quality are available in both English and French.
 Posts from CIRNAC and ISC will be published almost simultaneously in both official languages.

 Users should be aware that some links direct users to sites of organizations or other entities that are not subject to the Official Languages Act and that these sources are only available in the language in which they are provided.

-AANDC is committed to respecting individuals' privacy.
-AANDC's social media accounts are not Government of Canada Web sites, but represent our presence on various social media Web sites hosted by third-party service providers.
+CIRNAC and ISC are committed to respecting individuals' privacy.
+CIRNAC and ISC's social media accounts are not Government of Canada websites, but represent our presence on various social media websites hosted by third-party service providers.

-To protect your own privacy and the privacy of others, AANDC recommends that you not include personal information in your comments or any other content you post.
+To protect your own privacy and the privacy of others, CIRNAC and ISC recommend that you don't include personal information in your comments or any other content you post.
 Personal information includes home addresses and telephone numbers, photographs containing images of identifiable individuals, and any other information consisting of personal information as defined in paragraph 3 of the Privacy Act.

-Should you have any questions about your privacy rights as explained in this Protocol, please contact the departmental Access to Information and Privacy (ATIP) Coordinator by e-mail to firstname.lastname@example.org or by calling 819-953-2049 or writing to:
+If you have any questions about your privacy rights as explained in this protocol, please contact CIRNAC and ISC Access to Information and Privacy (ATIP) Coordinator by:

 Access to Information and Privacy Coordinator

 Crown-Indigenous Relations and Northern Affairs Canada and Indigenous Services Canada